MansiBhati/blog/_posts/2020-06-12-Hartree-Fock-SCF.md

 ### Step1: Specify the geometry and basis set for the molecule.

 The bond length is taken to be 0.800 Å i.e. 1.5117 a.u. (bohr).
-Here I will use the simplest Gaussian basis set, i.e. 1s atomic orbital on each of the atoms is approximated by one s type Gaussian function.
+I will use the simplest Gaussian basis set, i.e. 1s atomic orbital on each of the atoms is approximated by one s type Gaussian function.
 An s-type Gaussian function:

 $$\phi=a.\exp(-br^2)$$